UCL/MPHY0026/doc/calibration/introduction.rst

 * **Pivot calibration**: Finds the transformation between a tracking system and the tip of a tool using a stationary point.
 * **Template-based tool calibration**: Finds the transformation between a tracking system and the tip of a tool using a rigid template.
-* **Hand-eye calibration**: Finds the transformation between a tracking system and a camera.
+* **Hand-eye calibration**: Finds the transformation between a tracking marker and a camera.
 * **Intrinsic camera parameters calibration**: Finds the intrinsic camera parameters.